BLThunderstorm/BLThunderstorm/SECURITY.md

 ## Reporting a Vulnerability

 DM me on Discord/Twitter or email me.
 Don't tell other people about the vulnerability until it have been fixed.

+My Discord DM is available on the [BLThunderstorm Discord](https://discord.gg/nTd6jMrF).
+You can find my Twitter [here](https://twitter.com/NefomemesBF)